 6. Management Education & Development.
-Chair: Ted Peters.
+Co-Chairs: Ted Peters and Pauline Stamp.
 We invite work addressing teaching and learning at the classroom, program, or institutional level; workplace and organizational learning; and innovation with technology in the classroom.
 Especially welcome are contributions that highlight the conference theme in the classroom.

 7. Organizational Behavior.
 Chair: Tejinder Billing.
 We are interested in conceptual and empirical papers that study individuals and groups in organizations as well as the dynamics of organizations in terms of practice, growth, and change.
 Areas of interest include but are not limited to individual and group differences and effectiveness, perception, communication, motivation, team dynamics, conflict, negotiation, organizational design, and organizational change.

 8. Professional development workshops (PDWs).
 Chair: Laurie Levesque.
 Share your best professional practices with your EAM colleagues!
 Workshops on research methods and writing strategies are particularly welcome.
 Other workshop possibilities include (but are not limited to) transitioning to administration, finding career balance, online teaching, inclusive teaching practices, assessment of learning, flipped classrooms, and service learning.
 Your submission of about 1-3 pages should describe the activity or format of the workshop, its learning objective(s), and time/equipment required.

 NEW!!
 IDEA INCUBATOR